History of Sino-Japanese Relations

 In 1926, the start of the Showa era meant the end of Japan’s experiment with democracy.
 The Japanese militarist began to view China with some alarm as it seemed that China seemed to be getting its act together.

-The Japanese Kwangtung Army based in Manchuria took things in their hands when they unilaterally invaded Manchuria in 1931.
+The Japanese Kwangtung Army based in Manchuria took things into their hands when they unilaterally invaded Manchuria in 1931.
 Chiang was more concerned about the CCP and he did not put up any resistance to the Japanese.

 Second Sino-Japanese War